 - Food!
 No shortage of traditional patisseries and boulangeries

 - Kilometres of flowy singletrack

-- The best time to ride the Grande Traversée L’Alpes-Provence is during the month the spring season, from March to May and during autumn from September to October.
+- The best time to ride the Grande Traversée L’Alpes-Provence is in the spring season, from March to May and during autumn from September to October.
 During the summer, temperatures can become oppressively hot.
-In spring consider the risk of late snow remaining in the mountains.
+In early spring, consider the risk of late snow remaining in the mountains, depending on the year.

 - Electric storms are common in the Hautes-Alpes during the hot summer month.
 It’s highly advised to leave exposed areas and head immediately below the treeline as soon as you can sense a storm approaching.

 - Taking in consideration that it is officially a mountain bike routea hardtail featuring a front suspension and 2.4in tires or a rigid plus bike would be ideal.